 Being a small town, Damascus does not have a public transit system used by locals to get to and from work.

-The percentage of people in Damascus who are college-educated is somewhat higher than the average US community of 21.84%: 27.68% of adults in Damascus have at least a bachelor's degree.
+The overall education level of Damascus is somewhat higher than in the average US city of 21.84%: 27.68% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Damascus in 2022 was $34,535, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $138,140 for a family of four.